checkly/docs.checklyhq.com/site/content/docs/api-checks/variables.md

 Next to your own variables, we've added some built-in variables and extended the [Handlebars](https://handlebarsjs.com/) templating system:

 {{< markdownpartial "_shared/handlebars-helpers.md" >}}

-## Variable hierarchy
-As API checks are scheduled, Checkly merges the check, group and global environment variables into one data set and exposes them to the runtime environment.
-During merging, any check variable with the same name as a global or group variable overrides that variable.

-Or in another words:

-> check variables trump group variables trump global variables.

-You can make use of this by providing a default value for a specific variable at the global or group level, but allow that variable to be overridden at the check level.